Easy to Find Archery Competitions Near You 2023

 3D Archery

 Scoring for this type of archery depends on where your arrow strikes these 3D targets.
-While it was originally developed for hunting practice, it’s now played by many non-hunters due to its competitive nature.
-You can find equipment for this style at local archery shops.
+While it was originally developed for hunting practice, due to its competitive nature, many non-hunters now play it.

 Recurve, Barebow, and Compound Shooting

-Within these categories of archery, people can enter different competitions based on equipment preferences, skill level, age, etc. These competitions include recurve, barebow, and compound shooting.
-We’ll go over the basic rules of each to figure out your best option for “archery near me.”
+Within these archery categories, people can enter competitions based on equipment preferences, skill level, age, etc. These competitions include recurve, barebow, and compound shooting.

 -